Generic Name: interferon beta-1b (Subcutaneous route)

 Uses For Betaseron

-Interferon beta-1b is used to treat the relapsing-remitting form of multiple sclerosis (MS).
-This medicine will not cure MS, but may decrease the number of relapses of the disease.
+Interferon beta-1b injection is used to treat the relapsing-remitting form of multiple sclerosis (MS).
+This medicine will not cure MS, but it may slow some disabling effects or decrease the number of relapses of the disease.

 This medicine is available only with your doctor's prescription.